 Why?
 Because most travelers (and guidebooks) know Karakol, a town in eastern Kyrgyzstan, only as a jumping off point for popular day hikes and multi-day treks in the nearby Tian-Shan Mountains.
 What they don’t often realize, however, is the rich cultural context of the town and what there is to do there.

 But first, a little background on Karakol.

 Karakol stands at a crossroads, geographically, culturally and even culinarily.
 Historically, it was in the middle of what was Turkestan, a region stretching from Mongolia’s Gobi Desert to the Caspian Sea.
 Today, Karakol bridges China to the east and the rest of Central Asia to the west.
 Because of this, a kind of ethnic diversity spills into Karakol’s food and markets, and into the activities and atmosphere of the town.
 Top it all off with traditional Kyrgyz culture, Russian history and influence, and vestiges of the Soviet era, and you have a place in which to engage, but also decompress and catch-up after your time adventuring in the mountains.

 To help, we created this experiential travel guide to Karakol.
-It highlights some of the best experiences and memories from our visits to Karakol over the years, including our most recent trip in winter.
+It highlights some of the best experiences and memories from our five visits to Karakol over the years, including our most recent trips during spring, summer and winter.
 It’s peppered with a few others’ recommendations, too.
 Our intent is to offer some diverse inspiration and practical advice to help you plan your travels in Karakol, to give you the building blocks to create your own itinerary from scratch, and maybe even encourage you to stay longer than you expected as you enjoy some of Karakol’s après-trekking, culinary and cultural features.

 1. Take a Hike…and Disconnect to Reconnect